 In this section

 Grades BBB (to include 2 subjects from Chemistry, Physics, Mathematics, Biology, Nutrition & Food Science of which Chemistry is preferred).
+Single Award Life & Health Sciences is accepted as a science subject along with a second science from A Level Biology, Chemistry or Physics.
 Applied Science Double Award and Life & Health Sciences Double Award are acceptable.

 BTEC Award profile of D (to include subject requirements) plus A Level Grades BB to include 1 core science subject from above.